adexstack/tim_spring/guess-the-number-game/readme.md

 Request Interception: useful for cross-cutting concerns to avoid repetitive handler code like: checking user permission, checking security, changing globally used params in Spring model

+After implementing locale in WebConfig.java class Changing language on the url to http://localhost:8080/?lang=es changes language to spanish